fleetbase/ember-ui/docs/components/select.md

-# Form Select Component
+# FormSelect Component

 This is a reusable Form Select component built with Ember.js.

 It provides a customizable UI element that allows users to select an option from a dropdown menu.

 ## Usage

-To use the Form Select component, you can simply import it into your Ember component and include it in your template as follows:
+To use the FormSelect component, you can simply import it into your Ember component and include it in your template as follows:

 ```hbs